samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Secret Door Etiquette

 Adventurers often fail to locate secret doors.
-For this reason, don’t hide important treasures or locations behind secret doors unless you’re comfortable with the characters not finding them, and don’t risk letting your adventure grind to a halt because the only path forward is hidden behind a secret door.
+For this reason, don't hide important treasures or locations behind secret doors unless you're comfortable with the characters not finding them, and don't risk letting your adventure grind to a halt because the only path forward is hidden behind a secret door.

 ### Portcullises

 Typically made of iron or wood, a portcullis blocks a passage or an archway until it is raised into the ceiling by a winch and chain.
 Creatures within 5 feet of a lowered portcullis can make ranged attacks or cast spells through it, and they have [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) against attacks, spells, and other effects originating from the opposite side.
 A portcullis can also be attacked and destroyed, using the AC and Hit Points of a metal door (if iron) or a wooden door (if wood).

 Winching a portcullis up or down requires the Utilize action.
-If a creature can’t reach the winch (usually because it’s on the other side of the portcullis), lifting the portcullis requires the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action and a successful Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check.
+If a creature can't reach the winch (usually because it's on the other side of the portcullis), lifting the portcullis requires the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action and a successful Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check.
 The DC of the check depends on the type of portcullis, as shown in the Portcullises table.

 #### Portcullises